Nettlecombe Court: House

 Nettlecombe Court is an Elizabethan country mansion, in addition to earlier-built structures including a late Medieval hall, entrance front, porch, a great hall, and church.
 A Tudor parlour was added in 1599.
 In the 1640s there were further additions to the rear of the great hall following a fire started by roundheads opposed to George Trevelyns support of the monarchy during the English Civil War.

 During the reign of George I, between 1703 and 1707, the South West front was extended.
 The south west wing was decorated in the 1780s and the north east service range was added in the early 19th century.
 The house contains plaster work from each of these eras.

-In the 17th century, an organ built by John Loosemore was installed, at a cost of £100.
+In the seventeenth century, an organ built by John Loosemore was installed, at a cost of £100.
 This was converted from a single-manual to two-manual operation in the 1830s.
 In the 1980s, this was partly dismantled and the original parts removed to the John Loosemore Centre in Buckfastleigh, where they are still located, awaiting restoration.